 Does a Will Have to be Notarized in TexasDoes a Will Have to be Notarized in Texas

-If you notarize your will, it becomes “self proved”, which means that it can be admitted to probate court without the testimony of the witnesses to the will, according to the law.
-Otherwise, a court will require some other proofs to be sure that the will is what it claims to be.
+If you notarize your will, it becomes “self-proved”, which means that it can be admitted to probate court without the testimony of the witnesses to the will, according to the law.
+Otherwise, a court will require some other proof to be sure that the will is what it claims to be.